Viscometry of electron fluids from symmetry: Advantages for experiments

 \section{Advantages for experiments}

-In this appendix, we present a few more figures that summarize nice properties of our proposed viscometer for an experiment.
+In this appendix, we present additional figures that summarize nice properties of our proposed viscometer for an experiment.
 In \cref{fig:invertHeatsOHM} we demonstrate that the determination of $\mathsf{D}_8$ anisotropy $\delta$ is not substantially modified by momentum-relaxing scattering.
-In \cref{fig:ohmSignal}, we demonstrate that only the rotational viscosity heating at the center of the dihedral viscometer is significantly affected by momentum-relaxing scattering. \cref{fig:d2d} demonstrates a way to uniquely determine $\delta$ using only two different contact spacing separations.
+In \cref{fig:ohmSignal}, we further demonstrate that the center heat signal is extremely robust to nonzero momentum relaxation, within a typical hydrodynamic regime $w\lesssim 5\lambda$.
+Even toward the ohmic limit at still stronger momentum-relaxation, only the rotational center heating is significantly affected. \cref{fig:d2d} demonstrates a method to uniquely determine $\delta$ using only four total center heat measurements. \cref{fig:viscEfields} shows how the electric potentials and electric fields are expected to look for various configurations of the dihedral viscometer.